marcelvenema/ansible-role-nexus-repository/README.md

 <kbd>nexus_repository_type</kbd>       : Type of repository, for example `raw`.
 Supported types at this moment are `raw`, `yum`, `yum_proxy` and `docker`.<br>
 <kbd>nexus_repository_remote_url</kbd> : (required when nexus_repository_type is yum_proxy)

-Instead of `nexus_repository_address`, `nexus_repository_username` and `nexus_repository_password`, the variables vault address, vault token en nexus_repository_vault_id can also be used.
+Instead of `nexus_repository_address`, `nexus_repository_username` and `nexus_repository_password`, the variables vault_address, vault_token and secret_name can also be used.
 This will connect to the Vault and gather the required variables.<br>
 <kbd>vault_address</kbd>             : URL to the vault address for vault access, for example `http://localhost:8081`.<br>
 <kbd>vault_token</kbd>               : Token for vault access.<br>
-<kbd>nexus_repository_vault_id</kbd> : Unique identification of the Nexus Repository instance, for example server name/cluster name.
-Will be used to store parameters in Vault.<br>
+<kbd>secret_name</kbd> : Unique identification of the Nexus Repository instance, for example server name/cluster name.
+Will be used to get/put parameters in Vault.<br>

 ```
 - name: Create Nexus Repository